datduong/stylegan3-syndromic-face/README.md

 ## StyleGAN2-ADA on syndromic faces

-For more detail, please see our draft [**Generative Artificial Intelligence Methods for Pediatric Genetics Education**](https://www.medrxiv.org/content/10.1101/2023.08.01.23293506v1).

 We trained **Nvidia StyleGAN2-ADA (which is supported by StyleGAN3 GitHub, see their original instruction below)** on syndromic faces.
 The main advantages of StyleGAN3 over StyleGAN2 are rotation and translation manipulations.
 Since neither of these operations are pertained to our objective, we decided to use StyleGAN2-ADA instead of StyleGAN3.

 **We added the [following lines](https://github.com/datduong/stylegan3-syndromic-faces/blob/master/training/networks_stylegan2.py#L133) to handle multiple types of labels.**